keesiemeijer/wp-update/README.md

 * Interactive prompts keeps you in control of what gets updated
 * Database and file backups (plugins, themes) are created when updates are made
 * Manage spam and trash comments
-* Set a custom backup directory in a config file
+* Use a custom backup directory location

 ## requirements: